zsquareplusc/lttp-backup/README.txt

 - dates and times such as ``2012-04-01_1655``
 - partial dates also work, ``2012`` or ``2012-04`` because the time specification is simply matched against the name of the backup on the disk and this name is simply the date/time strings as seen above.
+In case of multiple matches the most recent one is picked.

 Profiles